Laytoder/licensecorp-assessment/scripts/README.md

 ### Notes

 - The script itself completes quickly as it only initiates the process
-- The actual task creation happens asynchronously on the backend
+- The actual todo creation happens asynchronously on the backend
-- Creating 1 million tasks may take several minutes depending on your server's performance
+- Creating 1 million todos may take several minutes depending on your server's performance